The 4Cs of a diamond

 Replating and polishing of jewellery at members’ prices.
 Restore your jewellery’s lustre with a replating and polishing to make it look new again.

-One-time free resizing service will be applicable within 1 month for engagement rings, and within 2 weeks for wedding bands, from the day of collection of the purchase.
+One-time free resizing service will be applicable within 2 months, and within 2 sizes up and down, for engagement rings from the day of collection of the purchase.